Using CloudMailer to Send Emails

 Requirements: Cloud Mail

 Cloud Mail provides a suite of easy-to-use mail management components.
-This article covers sending simple emails with Amazon's Simple Email Service (SES), Google's Gmail, and Microsoft's Office365 using the CloudMailer component.
+This article covers sending simple emails with Amazon's Simple Email Service (SES), Google's Gmail, and Microsoft's Office365 (Graph API) using the CloudMailer component.
 For more about Cloud Mail's capabilities as a whole, please see Getting Started with Cloud Mail.

 To get started using the component, first choose the desired service provider with the ServiceProvider property.
 Then, set the Account property to valid credentials for the chosen provider.
 Message details can then be specified with properties including (but not limited to) MessageHTML, Subject, and SendTo to craft the email before sending with the Send method.